beee33/weatherCLI/README.md

-#### compile to standalone binary if you use venv
+#### 6. compile to standalone binary if you use venv

 This adds the new venv site packages path to pyinstaller, so it can use it.
+You should replace python3.10 with your python version eg python3.11

     pyinstaller main.py --onefile --paths "<name>/lib/python3.10/site-packages"